Diego Santilli

 Diego César Santilli (born 6 April 1967) is an Argentine accountant and politician.
-A member of Republican Proposal (PRO), Santilli has served in a number of posts in the Buenos Aires city government, most notably as Deputy Deputy Chief of Government (deputy mayor) under Horacio Rodríguez Larreta from 2015 to 2021.
+A member of the political coalition La Libertad Avanza, Santilli has served in a number of posts in the Buenos Aires city government, most notably as Deputy Deputy Chief of Government (deputy mayor) under Horacio Rodríguez Larreta from 2015 to 2021.

-Personal life
+Early life

-Diego César Santilli was born in the neighborhood of Palermo, Buenos Aires on April 6, 1967.
+Diego César Santilli was born in the neighborhood of Palermo, Buenos Aires on April 6, 1967 within a family of Italian origin.
 He is son of the former president of River Plate and Banco Nación, Hugo Santilli.
+His mother María Luisa Forchieri, is a tarotologist.

 He attended Saint Augustine School and received his degree in accountancy at the age of 23 from the Faculty of Economic Sciences at the University of Buenos Aires; he also pursued marketing studies at the University of California, Berkeley.